Sex Therapy with Samantha

 What is it?

-A mental health therapist who provides systemic and contextual psychotherapy services to individuals, couples, families, or groups of people who are suffering from psychological, medical, or social issues of sexuality; including the diagnosis and treatment of these conditions within the scope of their practice.
+A sex therapist is a mental health therapist who provides systemic and contextual psychotherapy services to individuals, couples, families, or groups of people who are suffering from psychological, medical, or social issues surrounding sexuality, which includes the diagnosis and treatment of these conditions through a therapeutic and educational approach.

 -Lack of Desire/Interest